Tuscan villa vacation rentals

 A casa colonica - a Tuscan farmhouse

 For most visitors to Tuscany, experiencing a Tuscan villa involves a visit to one of the magnificent Medicean villas in the vicinity of Florence and in the native territory of the Medici, the Mugello (Villa Medicea di Cafaggiolo and Villa Demidoff).
-Tuscan villa vacation rentals are usually not true villas at all, but rather stand-alone farm houses (case coloniche) suitable for a single family or a group of up to something like eight people.
+Tuscan villa vacation rentals are usually not true villas at all, but rather stand-alone Tuscan farm houses (case coloniche) suitable for a single family or a group of up to something like eight people.
 Usefully, current fashion dictates that most case coloniche have external walls in unplastered stone while villas are plastered and painted pale brown or apricot in colour.
-Villas are also often characterised by a small tower, turret or dovecote (colombaia) set into the roof.
-Nevertheless, there are Tuscan villas in the original sense available to holiday makers, especially when several families are travelling together.
+Tuscan villas are also often characterised by a small tower, turret or dovecote (colombaia) set into the roof.
+Nevertheless, there are Tuscan villas in the original sense available to holiday makers.

 The villa of Corte di Valle was built at the end of the 19 C in the style of Giuseppe Poggi.
 His villa designs were widely imitated and are easily recognisable in the hills and occasionally in the towns all over Tuscany, and Corte di Valle is a fine example of his style.
 In this case, unusually, the owners of the winery live in a smaller farmhouse on the property and have converted the main villa, a magnificent structure with three floors of large and high rooms, into individual Bed and Breakfast accommodations.
 Corte di Valle, as a Tuscan villa vacation rental, provides an opportunity for a family or even a couple to experience living in the comfort of one of these splendid patrician residences.